KarrLab/bpforms/docs/comparison.rst

 * `BpForms` includes software for error checking descriptions of non-canonical biopolymers.
 This includes verifying that monomeric forms that only have left bonding sites (e.g. 5' caps) only appear at the first position and that monomeric forms that only have right bonding sites (e.g. 3' caps) only appear at the last position.
 * `BpForms` includes software for interpreting descriptions of non-canonical biopolymers.
 This enables calculations of properties such as chemical formulae, masses, and charges, which is essential for modeling and other applications.

-Advantages over the `PDB Chemical Component Dictionary/Ligand <http://www.rcsb.org/pdb/ligand/chemAdvSearch.do>`_
+Comparison with the `PDB Chemical Component Dictionary/Ligand <http://www.rcsb.org/pdb/ligand/chemAdvSearch.do>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * The `BpForms` protein alphabet includes numerous additional monomeric forms from RESID.